harrytomar/ML_interview_questions/README.md

 2. What is the difference between classification and regression?
                                                                   Ans : Classification is used to produce discrete results, classification is used to classify data into some specific categories .for example classifying e-mails into spam and non-spam categories.
 Whereas, We use regression analysis when we are dealing with continuous data, for example predicting stock prices at a certain point of time.

+3. Explain Ensemble learning.
+Ans : In ensemble learning, many base models like classifiers and regressors are generated and combined together so that they give better results.
+It is used when we build component classifiers that are accurate and independent.
+There are sequential as well as parallel ensemble methods.